About this tool and your privacy

 Target audience

 The PTSD Treatment Decision Aid was developed for use by people who have been diagnosed with PTSD, those who suspect they may have PTSD, and family and friends of loved ones with PTSD symptoms.
-The decision aid, except for content specific to clinicians, has an overall Flesch-Kincaid readability score of 7.7.
+The decision aid, except for content specific to clinicians, is written in plain language, with an overall Flesch-Kincaid readability score of 7.7.

 Comments?